oliverservin/hey-world/drafts/alpha.md

 }
 ```

-I encapsulated the link reordering logic in a method in the Bio Link model.
-I'm pretty proud of this refactor, actually.
-Check the new order; if it's bigger than the current one, decrement the order of all sibling links between the current order and the new order.
-Do the opposite when the new order is lower than the current one.
+I encapsulated the link reordering logic within a method in the Bio Link model.
+I'm quite proud of this refactor.
+The method checks the new order; if it's greater than the current one, it decrements the order of all sibling links between the current and new orders.
+Conversely, if the new order is lower, it increments the order of the relevant links.

 ```php
 // app/Models/BioLink.php